 But California's water quality information system is defective.
-Because current monitoring programs were developed at different times, to address a variety of site-specific issues, or to fulfill different statutory or regulatory compliance mandates, there are inconsistent monitoring objectives and methods to collect and assess the data, making it impossible to integrate data from different studies to develop valid information for decision making.
-And there is no single user-friendly place to access the data, which means that the feedback necessary to improve the effectiveness of monitoring programs is often lacking.
+Because current monitoring programs were developed at different times, to address a variety of site-specific issues, or to fulfill different statutory or regulatory compliance mandates, there are inconsistent monitoring objectives and methods to collect and assess the data, making it impossible to integrate data from different studies to develop valid information.
+And there is no single user-friendly place to access the data.
 There is a tremendous opportunity for improvement.

-In response, CA State Senate Bill 1070 (Kehoe) was signed into law in 2006, requiring the California Environmental Protection Agency (Cal/EPA) and the California Natural Resources Agency to establish, through a Memorandum of Understanding (MOU), the California Water Quality Monitoring Council.
+In response, State Senate Bill 1070 (Kehoe) was signed into law in 2006, requiring the California Environmental Protection Agency (Cal/EPA) and the California Natural Resources Agency to establish, through a Memorandum of Understanding (MOU), the California Water Quality Monitoring Council.
 As approved by the two Agency Secretaries, members of the Monitoring Council (see inside front cover) represent state regulatory and resource management agencies, the regulated community, water supply interests, citizen monitoring groups, the scientific community, and the public.
 The breadth of representation on this council is unique.

-CA SB 1070 required that by December 1, 2008 the Monitoring Council report its recommendations for maximizing the efficiency and effectiveness of existing water quality data collection and dissemination, and for ensuring that collected data are available for use by decision makers and the public.
+SB 1070 required that by December 1, 2008 the Monitoring Council report its recommendations for maximizing the efficiency and effectiveness of existing water quality data collection and dissemination, and for ensuring that collected data are available for use by decision makers and the public.
 Those initial recommendations were submitted to the Agency Secretaries for Environmental Protection and Natural Resources.